GreyRook/code-with-style/docs/review/developer/cl-descriptions.md

 the CL.

 Even small CLs deserve a little attention to detail.
 Put the CL in context.

+*Adjustment Grey Rook:*
+*An understanding how a commit message should look like is pending.*

 ## Bad CL Descriptions {#bad}